equinor/flotilla/README.md

 Equinor welcomes all kinds of contributions, including code, bug reports, issues, feature requests, and documentation.
-Please initiate your contribution by creating an [issue](https://github.com/equinor/isar/issues) or by forking the project and making a pull requests.
+Please initiate your contribution by creating an [issue](https://github.com/equinor/isar/issues) or by forking the project and making a pull request.
 Commit messages shall be written according to [this guide](https://cbea.ms/git-commit/).